ivankochin/education_repo/README.md

-# education_repo
+## education_repo

-Repository containing best practices and practices, as well as programming tips and tricks.
+Repository that contains best known methods and practices, as well as programming tips and tricks.